 The buildings around what used to be known as Leninplatz are unique.
 When you walk around the area, you realize that they are a beautiful example of what East Germany thought it was good architecture.
 For some, it might be ugly.
 For me, it looks great.

 Another interesting building is the high rise tower at Platz der Vereinten Nationen number 1.
-This building, on the northeast corner of the square, is split into three blocks: one with 25 floors, another with 21 and the last one with 17.
+On the northeast corner of the square, the building is split into three blocks: one with 25 floors, another with 21, and the last one with 17.
 Designed by Heinz Mehlan, this used to be one of the tallest apartment buildings in East Berlin.